 Kipnis hits grand slam in 9th, Indians beat White Sox 4-1

-Kipnis hit a 3-2 pitch from Ian Hamilton into the right field seats for his 1,000th career hit and was doused with buckets of water by his teammates as he conducted a postgame television interview.
+Kipnis hit a 3-2 pitch from Ian Hamilton into the right field seats for his milestone hit and was doused with water buckets by his teammates as he conducted a postgame television interview.

+While the Indians have already clinched their third straight AL Central title, the season has been a difficult one for Kipnis.
+He’s struggled at the plate and was moved from second base to center field two weeks ago.

+“My head it still where it needs to be,” he said.
+“I’m fine.
+I’m still feeling good.
+I’m still feeling confident.
+The game is a metaphor for my season, too.
+I look for my openings, and where I can contribute and help out.
+It’s up to me whether I can stay ready for it.”

-The AL Central champions were held to two hits through eight innings before their comeback.
+The Indians were held to two hits through eight before their comeback.

-Josh Donaldson started the inning with an infield hit.
+Josh Donaldson started the ninth with an infield hit.
 Pitcher Juan Minaya fielded the ball that rolled about 30 feet up the third base line, but Donaldson beat the throw to first.
+Chicago challenged the play but the ruling was upheld.

 Pinch-hitter Yandy Diaz bounced a single through the left side that moved pinch-runner Rajai Davis to second.